MourabitElBachir/-Tensorflow-Android-Detection-Buttons/README.md

 ### 2 - Procedures:

    1- First clone the tensorflow android repo from this link and store in your project folder:

-        `git clone –recurse-submodules <THIS-GITHUB-REPO>`
+    git clone –recurse-submodules <THIS-GITHUB-REPO>`

    2- Get installed Android Studio

    3- Download the latest version of the NDK

+   4- Create a temp_folder and create a object_label.txt and type (??? important at the head of the file, because we have just one class) :

+    ???
+    Button